Skip to content

 Direct Debit can be used for most payments but below are some examples of where it's used most often:

-2. Fixed subscriptions or memberships - Direct Debit is the safest and easiest way to make recurring payments like magazine subscriptions or gym memberships.
+2. Fixed subscriptions or memberships - Direct Debit is the safest and easiest way to make recurring payments like magazine or gym subscriptions.

 3. Paying on account – Some organisations will provide Direct Debit as an option for spreading your costs or paying on account.